 Welcome to Auburn University, home of the Tigers!
 If you’re heading to town to catch a game, here’s what you need to know about where to stay, eat, drink, and tailgate.
-First, a few stats:
+First, a few key facts:

 - Stadium: Jordan-Hare Stadium

-There are plenty of lovely accommodations surrounding the Auburn University campus, but as an excellent starting point, these two options come highly recommended by locals!
+There are plenty of lovely accommodations surrounding the Auburn University campus, but as an excellent starting point, these options come highly recommended.

 The Collegiate Hotel

 205 South Gay Street, Auburn, AL 36830 • (334) 821-2646